 The French stranglehold over Egyptian archaeology gradually gave way to a new, truly border-less scholarly community, where nationalities became less important than ideas.
 The new spirit was cemented one day in 1902, when teams of archaeologists from several nations met at the luxurious Mena House Hotel just to the north of the Giza Plateau.
-Home of Egypt’s first man-made swimming pool, the hotel ironically owed its existence to the tourist boom the archaeologists still spent so much time cursing.
+(Home of Egypt’s first man-made swimming pool, the hotel ironically owed its existence to the tourist boom the archaeologists still spent so much time cursing.)
 In these comfortable surroundings, the diggers apportioned Egypt among themselves, agreeing to coordinate their efforts and share all of their findings.

 Over the decades that followed, much careful work was done on the Giza Plateau.
-While the archaeologists of the 20th century would never completely realize Petrie’s fondest wish of “shooting all the sand and stuff off the pyramid hill into the plain below,” they did finally manage to fully free the three great pyramids, the Sphinx, and much else on the plateau from the sand and debris that had hidden so many of their secrets from earlier explorers, measurers, and diggers.
+While the archaeologists of the twentieth century would never fully realize Petrie’s fondest wish of “shooting all the sand and stuff off the pyramid hill into the plain below,” they did finally manage to completely free the three great pyramids, the Sphinx, and much else on the plateau from the sand and debris that had hidden so many of their secrets from earlier explorers, surveyors, and diggers.
 In the process, they made at least a few more major discoveries which spawned mainstream newspaper headlines.

 In 1925, the American archaeologist George Reisner stumbled upon a largely intact, unplundered tomb near the Pyramid of Khufu.
 Although the sarcophagus inside was mysteriously empty, a canopic chest containing the preserved viscera of a woman did remain.
 Otherwise, the tomb was filled with opulent and evocative objects that had apparently once been owned by the woman it honored: a golden bed and canopy, two beautifully carved armchairs, a gold-plated chest for storing makeup and ointments, silver bracelets inlaid with gems.
 Reisner concluded that the tomb was that of Queen Hetepheres I, the mother of Khufu, its construction contemporaneous with the latter’s pyramid.